E-commerce

 What is the link between e-commerce and lifetime value?

-The e-commerce channel helps increase lifetime value by making repeat purchases easier, improving the relevance of recommendations, and enabling better management of the customer relationship over time.
+The e-commerce channel helps increase lifetime value by making repeat purchases easier, improving the relevance of recommendations, and enabling better long-term customer relationship management.

 Are loyalty programs essential?

 They can help, but they do not replace a good experience.
-The main thing is to make the relationship simple, useful, and reassuring before, during, and after the purchase.
+The key is to make the relationship simple, useful, and reassuring before, during, and after the purchase.

 Does online support really affect retention?

 Yes.
-Clear, fast, and consistent support reduces frustrations that break trust and discourage customers from buying again.
+Clear, fast, and consistent support reduces frustrations that undermine trust and slow down repeat purchases.

 April 8, 2026